 Explore REC-specific tips for getting the most out of your co-op experiences.
 Co-operative Education and the Centre for Career Development also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on your work term.

 Getting into or out of Co-op

-Co-op to Regular stream
+Co-op to Regular

-Regular to Co-op stream
+Regular to Co-op

-Changing from the regular stream to co-op is more difficult as co-op spaces are limited to the number of work placements available.
+Changing from the regular to the co-op program is more difficult as co-op spaces are limited to the number of work placements available.
 However, there are often several students who decide to leave the co-op program for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

 Applications for co-op must be submitted no later than your 2A term to ensure you will have adequate time to meet the four work terms and PD courses required before graduation.
 A minimum cumulative average of 80% is normally required to be considered for admission to the co-op program as competition is strong for the few available spaces each year.

 You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op program.
 If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.